Showing posts with label disaster biology. Show all posts

 Wednesday, March 25, 2020

-The trickster type may really be a penetration tester.
+The trickster type may really be Nature's penetration tester who tests our defences against adversity.

 Evidence for a biological precedent may be the many retroviruses integrated into the human genome.
-Presumably, one of these becomes active now and then at random and kills the host cell if the anti-viral defenses of the latter have become weak due to some somatic mutation.
-The red team-blue team strategy seems to be too good a trick for nature to miss (TGTNM).
+One of these may become active now and then at random and kills the host cell if the anti-viral defences of the latter have become weak due to some somatic mutation.
+The red team-blue team strategy seems to be too good a trick for nature to miss.

 Evolution of the trickster

-Our evolutionary forebears may have been champion dispersers for a long time <12-21-2020: i.e., Homo erectus*> before the ice age** forced some of them to become champion builders (initially, of shelters and warm clothing). <12-31-2020: "champion environment modifiers" may be closer to the mark than "champion builders"> It is an interesting fact that physically, humans exceed all other animals only in long-distance running, which can be read as dispersal ability.
-Our carelessness with preserving the local environments and our propensity for overpopulation can be read as typical r-selected disperser behavior. <12-21-2020: The r-selecting niche was probably big game hunting.
+Our evolutionary forebears may have been champion dispersers for a long time before the ice age forced some of them to become champion builders, initially, of shelters and warm clothing.
+(Champion environment modifiers may be closer to the mark.)
+It is an interesting fact that physically, humans exceed all other animals only in long-distance running, which can be read as dispersal ability.
+Our carelessness with preserving the local environments and our propensity for overpopulation can be read as typical r-selected disperser behavior.
+The r-selecting niche may have been big game hunting.
 H. erectus sites indicate consumption of medium and large meat animals.
-Overhunting would have occurred routinely, due to the slow reproduction rates of large animals and the high hunting efficiency of H. erectus due to tool use, so that dispersal of the hunters to new habitats would likewise have been routine.>
+Overhunting would have occurred routinely, due to the slow reproduction rates of large animals and the high hunting efficiency of H. erectus due to tool use, so that dispersal of the hunters to new habitats would likewise have been routine.